 How to Create a Memory Palace

-If you close your eyes right now, you can probably picture your home with a high degree of detail.
+If you’re like most of us, you can probably picture your home with a decent amount of detail.
 You know where the furniture is found, what colors the walls are, and even where small objects are placed.

 The technique is made more effective when you add surprising or out-of-the normal features to the information.